cpplibv/libv/LIBV-TODO.md

+libv.ui: Fix layout pass 1 information channel

+ui - glsl - component info - client area : 1 uniform block and a single index into it as vertex attribute
+		component bounds
+		clip bounds

+problem: composition of components to create complex components
+	issue: create/attach/foreach/traverse/etc function implementations
+	issue: pollutes component hierarchy
+	issue: nested properties

+issue: scroll area size of child propagation up

+ComponentHandler and EventHost should be "separated" to allow inheritance chains with different EventHosts

+ideas and notes
+	new component memory models allows unlimited templates component decorator
+	component that can be "hidden" in the component hierarchy but still function (aka a quick and dirty implementation of decorator)

+libv.ui: scroll_area only the "scroll pane" area without scroll bar libv.ui: scroll_pane = client area + scroll bar
+	libv.ui: clipping vertex shader (with on/off)
+	libv.ui: shader clip plane (scissors), (effects every ui shader)
+			| stencil could also be a solution, and it would be even better, more generic, non intrusive for the other shaders
+			| or just use a viewport call and correct the projection matrix | would not allow 3D transforms
+			| clip planes should be the most generic solution
+	libv.ui: style sub component
+	libv.ui: component position is currently relative to origin, once 'frame' and 'scroll' component comes in this will change libv.ui: mouse remapping regions and/or dimension and/or hubs to handle scroll panes and windows

+libv.ui: rename scroll bar to slider libv.ui: rename scroll bar (slider) value_min and value_max to value_low and value_high
+libv.ui: create a real scroll_bar = slider + buttons

+libv.ui: check box
+		Clickable elements with a cross in the middle that can be turned off or on.

+libv.ui: radio_button and/or group
+libv.ui: toggle_button

+libv.ui: padding support in every layout libv.ui: component color go from uniform to vertex attribute libv.ui: default style and theme set

+libv.ui: card layout

+--- libv.ui MVP checkpoint ------------

+libv.ui: tab layout = card layout + header buttons
+libv.ui: window
+		contain other elements.
+They have a caption (and, just like flows, they lay out children either horizontally or vertically) libv.ui: popup / tooltip libv.ui: menu bar / menu / popup menu libv.ui: separator / group (bordered and captioned) libv.ui: progressbar
+		Indicate progress by displaying a partially filled bar.

+libv.ui: table layout (more strict grid)
+		An invisible container that lays out children in a specific number of columns.
+Column width is given by the largest element contained.

+--- libv.ui MVP+ checkpoint -----------

+libv.ui: local mouse position (for both button, scroll and movement), update related code in scroll_bar | or 'global' way to query local mouse position (or query component global position (account for zoom overlay)) libv.ui: relative - mouse event should contain a watcher relative (local) coordinates too

+libv.ui: OverlayZoom use linearized zoom (like the Camera2 in vm4viewer) libv.ui: OverlayZoom in control mode should scale "sensitivity" based on zoom

 libv.ui: modernize every enum based property to match anchor's pattern: global table, to_string, operator<< | there will be another pass when UI gets dynamic property manipulation, like lists and such libv.ui: Remove the half manual - half automated public property access (this might remove the whole AccessProperty | not really, but still a cleanup that is worth it)